 Repossessing a Vehicle

 Usually, the lender will arrange for a repossession agent to locate the car and seize it.
 The repossession truck could come to your home, place of employment, or even a shopping center or restaurant where the car is parked.
-When seizing a vehicle, the creditor may not “breach the peace”, which means they can’t use physical force, threaten force, or remove your car from a secured area without your permission.
+When seizing a vehicle, the repo agent may not “breach the peace”, which means they can’t use physical force, threaten force, or remove your car from a secured area without your permission.

 How can I get my car back?